Skip to main content

 38 mentions Positive Neutral Negative

 The humor in the game is largely centered around interactions with the AI character, Kaizen, who delivers witty and sometimes absurd responses that can evoke genuine laughter.
-While many players find the AI's dry sense of humor and emotional quirks charming, some note that communication can be frustratingly finicky, which may detract from the overall experience.
-Overall, the game is described as having a mix of funny moments and engaging dialogue, making it a lighthearted choice for those looking for a humorous narrative.
+While players appreciate the charm and comedic moments, some find the AI's finicky nature and communication challenges can detract from the experience.
+Overall, the game is noted for its clever writing and humorous dialogue, making it a fun, albeit occasionally frustrating, adventure.

 • “This is a really fun bite-sized story game that involves interacting with a funny little AI computer program to progress through the story.”